simolus3/goodies.dart/jaspr_content_snippets/README.md

 Then, you use a custom component provided by this package to show highlighted code.

+A rendered demo of this package is available on [my website](https://www.simonbinder.eu/posts/built_snippets/).

 ## Features

 This package can generate excerpts from snippets for all languages and leave